open-component-model/demo-secure-delivery/README.md

 The software consumer organization contains a repository named [ocm-applications](https://gitea.ocm.dev/software-consumer/ocm-applications).
 During the setup of the demo a PR is created which contains the Kubernetes manifests required to deploy the component published by the software provider.

-Once this pull request is merged the Flux machinery will deploy the dependency `weave-gitops` and subsequently the `podinfo` component.
-The [weave-gitops dashboard](https://weave-gitops.ocm.dev) can be used to understand the state of the cluster.
+Once this pull request is merged the Flux machinery will deploy the dependency `capacitor` and subsequently the `podinfo` component.
+The [capacitor](https://capacitor.ocm.dev) can be used to understand the state of the cluster.

 ### Walkthrough

-Instructions are provided to guide you through the process of deploying the demo environment, cutting a release for "podinfo," verifying the release automation, installing the component, viewing the Weave GitOps dashboard, accessing the deployed application, applying configuration changes, monitoring the application update, and cutting a new release with updated features.
+Instructions are provided to guide you through the process of deploying the demo environment, cutting a release for "podinfo," verifying the release automation, installing the component, viewing the Capacitor GitOps dashboard, accessing the deployed application, applying configuration changes, monitoring the application update, and cutting a new release with updated features.

 #### 1. Setup demo environment